avasharafi/Semantic-Data-Web/README.md

 # Semantic-Data-Web

-To open the dashboard, click on link below:
+To open the dashboard, click on the link below:
 https://dashboard-rdf.herokuapp.com/